rehierl/metalsmith-menu/readme.md

   //- transform the key into an array of values in a way that
   //  node1.keyArray[i] can be compared with node2.keyArray[i] where
   //  (node1.parent === node2.parent).
-  //- e.g. if key is a string you would use
+  //- if key is a string you would probably use
   //  array = key.split(options.menuKeySep)
   var array = transform(key);